mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 extraWideMedia: false
 ---

 In this post I will go over an approach to getting developers familiar with LLMs, and how to write code against them.
-It is not meant to be in depth in any way, nor will it cover the inner workings of LLMs or how to make your own.
-The aim is to simply get developers comfortable interacting with LLMs.
+The aim is to get developers comfortable interacting and programming with LLMs.
+It is only a starting point; it's not meant to be in depth in any way, nor will it cover the inner workings of LLMs or how to make your own.

 As with any field, there are nuances in many of the concepts involved, but those will conveniently be hand-waved away for the sake of getting started.